Rebecca Scales

 Bio

-My research has been supported by a wide range of national and international grants from the Social Science Research Council, the Embassy of France in the United States, the American Philosophical Society, the National Endowment for the Humanities, and the Société des Professeurs Français et Francophones d’Amérique.
+My research has been supported by national and international grants from the Social Science Research Council, the Embassy of France in the United States, the American Philosophical Society, the National Endowment for the Humanities, and the Société des Professeurs Français et Francophones d’Amérique.

-At RIT, I teach courses on twentieth-century Europe, imperialism, the world wars, urban history, the history of travel and tourism, and media history.
+At RIT, I teach courses about twentieth-century Europe, imperialism, the world wars, urban history, the history of travel and tourism, and the history of science, technology, and medicine.
+I'm particularly excited to be developing a new course, “The Global History of Epidemics,” which will be offered in spring 2026.

 Select Scholarship